Sparkesy/CollegeCord/README.md

 ## Future Plans

-While this app is currently built using C# WinForms, we plan to explore other cross-platform and mobile app options in the future.
+While this app is currently going to be built using C# WinForms, we plan to explore other cross-platform and mobile app options in the future.

 ## Contributing